Giusy Ferreri: Fifth album: Girotondo

-On 24 June 2020 a collaboration with the singer Elettra Lamborghini was announced and on 29 of the same month, the song "La Isla" was released.
-The song peaked at No.22 of the Italian Single Charts and was the 93rd best selling single of the year in Italy.
+On 24 June 2020, a collaboration with the singer Elettra Lamborghini was announced, and on 29 June, the song "La Isla" was released.
+The song peaked at No.22 of the Italian Single Charts and was the 93rd best-selling single of the year in Italy.
 "La Isla" was produced by Takagi & Ketra.
-In November 2020 the song has been certified Platinum by the Italian Federation of Music.

-In May 2021 Takagi & Ketra renovated for the third time the collaboration with Ms Ferreri with the single "Shimmy Shimmy" a dance pop song with an Arabic Touch.
+In November 2020, the song was certified Platinum by the Italian Federation of Music.
+In May 2021, Takagi & Ketra renovated for the third time the collaboration with Ms Ferreri with the single "Shimmy Shimmy", a dance pop song with an Arabic Touch.
 The song went viral on TikTok thanks to the video choreography.
 "Shimmy Shimmy" debuted at No.82 of the Italian Single Charts and eventually peaked at No.22 reaching the Platinum Certification for more than 70,000 copies sold in the country.
 The song managed to reach the No.4 of the Italian Airplay radio.

+in December 2021, her participation in the Sanremo Music Festival was officially announced with the song "Miele".

+The song placed twenty-third, and the single reached the same position on the FIMI chart.
+In April of the same year, she released “Cortometraggi,” which debuted at number twenty-five on the album sales chart, and she resumed touring.
+The singles “Causa effetto” and “Federico Fellini” were also released.In November 2023, she wrote and performed the soundtrack for the film “Il meglio di te.”
+In 2024, she decided to form an alternative rock band called Bloom, with which she produced the album “Hangover” and released four singles.
+Despite strong initial hype, however, the band struggled to gain momentum.In 2025, Ferreri served as a coach on the television program “Io Canto Family.”On January 2, 2026, “Musica Classica” was released to radio airplay.On February 27, she took part in the 76th Sanremo Music Festival as a guest during the fourth evening dedicated to cover performances, where she performed “Space Oddity” (titled “Ragazzo solo, ragazza sola” in Italian) by David Bowie together with competing singer Francesco Renga.
+The performance was released as a single the following day.